Bayan Al Quran Academy

 When Was the Quran Revealed?

 Allah (SWT) revealed the noble Quran to the prophet Muhammed (PBUH) in 610 AD.
-This revelation was a declaration of the advent of Islam, and prophet Muhammed (PBUH) is the Messenger of Allah, whose role was to report the Islamic call to his people.
+This event heralded the dawn of Islam and affirmed Prophet Muhammad’s (PBUH) role as the Messenger of Allah.
+Charged with the sacred duty of conveying the Islamic call to humanity, Prophet Muhammad (PBUH) became the conduit through which Allah’s guidance was disseminated to his people.

 The Quran is the last book that Allah (SWT) revealed after the revelation of the Torah, the Zabur, and the Bible.
 It’s the holy scripture of Islam, which includes Allah’s commandments, Islamic laws, ethical behaviours, and social codes.